6543/log/README.md

 Also if a `Logger` is being used as a singleton then it is possible to just use `sync/atomic` to atomically replace the logger with a dummy logger and flush the old one.

-**Does it makes sense to do a generic `Logger` is it by design do not cover all possible use cases?
+**Does it makes sense to do a generic `Logger` if it by design do not cover all possible use cases?
 May be it is better to use specific Loggers in each specific case?**

 Generic logger allows different development teams to collaborate.
 It is similar to interface `io.ReadWriteCloser` which do not cover all possible use cases for IO objects.
 But it covers the part which is shared among them which makes such objects interchangable.